 The team identified that an annual get-together of technologists was desperately needed as a community-building activity for sector technologists, and that the meeting would need to be held independently of CBAA National Conference.

-In 2010 the team was joined by Tim Borgas, and in 2015 by Stephen Wilkinson.
+In 2010 the founding team was joined by Tim Borgas, and in 2015 by Stephen Wilkinson.
 All the team members are committed technologists with extensive personal involvement in community broadcasting, and collectively they have roughly four hundred years of experience between them.

 Our vision for Technorama is that it becomes the focal point which brings technologists together, and supports their efforts.
 At the Technorama 2015 event, the meeting unanimously adopted the following set of objects for Technorama: